atom/github/docs/feature-requests/005-blank-slate.md

 * Ensures that the clone destination path is the active GitHub package context.
 * Closes the "Create repository" dialog.

-### "Local repository" mode
+## Publish repository dialog

-The major difference in this mode is that certain controls are pre-populated with values from the state of the provided local repository.
+> TODO: screenshot

-* The "repository name" field is pre-populated with the directory name of the local repository's root directory.
+The major difference between this dialog and the [Create repository dialog](#create-repository-dialog) is that the local repository's path is displayed above the owner and name controls.

 * The "source remote" field is invalid if a remote with the given name is already present in the local repository.

 Clicking the "Create" button also behaves slightly differently: